MathiasBsrt/robot-mapper-lazarus/README.md

 # Lazarus robot project

+## Introduction

+This robotic project was a university project at UPSSITECH in 2021.
+We worked in team of 7 on a robot which is able to map a room.
+The team was composed of five french student an two german student who worked from home.

+That was a very challenging project by th organization.
+It was a real pleasure to work on this project.

+The team : Andreas Müller, Mathias Bossaerts, Davy Duvivier, Lennart Petsch, Baptiste Pomarelle, Martial Bailly and Théo Trafny.

+## Description
 This robot allow you to map a room with manual control or with an automatic mode.
 We use 4 motors wich are connected to 2 outputs motor controller.
 One output for each side of the robot.